trespaul/ssj-template/README.md

 ### Cover pattern

 To create a cover pattern, you need an SVG file (although other formats would work too) that is big enough to cover the full wrap-around cover.
+The calculation is:

+- width: 420 mm + (bleed × 2) + spine
+- height: 297 mm + (bleed × 2)

-For the default bleed and spine width settings (which are added to the final size, which is A3), this is 442 × 317 mm.
-You can use the free SVG editor [Inkscape](https://inkscape.org/) to create this document.
+For the default bleed (2 mm) and spine width (2 mm) settings (which are added to two A4s, i.e., A3), this is 426 × 301 mm.
+If the final document has significantly more pages than up until now, you'll have to increase the spine width to accommodate the extra thickness.

+You can use the free SVG editor [Inkscape](https://inkscape.org/) to create the cover pattern document.
 An example SVG of the right size is included as a default cover, in the `assets` folder.